 - living in the South Lee or Blackpool areas of Cork City.

-Applications should in the first instance be made through your local Public Health Nurse (PHN).
-She or he will arrange to meet with you or your child, and following an assessment of need, can submit a written application to the HSE Disability Services.
+All applications, whether from new Leaders, or existing Leaders seeking additional supports, should be made through your local Public Health Nurse (PHN).
+She or he will arrange to meet with you, and following an assessment of need, can submit a written application to the HSE Disability Services.
 These applications are reviewed by a team made up of representatives of HSE Disability Services, the PHN Service, and Cork CIL.

-Based on the information received, applications are prioritised and placed on the HSE Assisted Living Service waiting list.
-As resources become available, services are offered to those people on the waiting list.
+Based on the information received, eligible applications will be prioritised and may be placed on the HSE Assisted Living Service waiting list.
+As and when resources become available, services are offered to those people on the waiting list.

 Priority for Assisted Living PA supports is given to people who have: